ebanx-integration/ebanx-zencart/README.md

 3. If you wish to accept credit card payments from Brazil through EBANX, locate module **EBANX**and click "Install".
 4. Add the integration key you were given by the EBANX integration team.
 You will need to use different keys in test and production modes.
 5. Change the other settings if needed.
-6. Now select module **EBANX Checkout** if you wish to accept "Boleto Bancário" and "TEF" payments.
+6. If you wish to accept "Boleto Bancário" and "TEF" payment, select module **EBANX Checkout** .
 7. Click "Install".
+8. If needed, add the integration key you were given by the EBANX integration team.
+You will need to use different keys in test and production modes.
-8. Change the other settings if needed.
+9. Change the other settings if needed.
-9. Go to the EBANX Merchant Area, then to **Integration > Merchant Options**.
+10. Go to the EBANX Merchant Area, then to **Integration > Merchant Options**.
   1. Change the _Status Change Notification URL_ to:
 ```
 {YOUR_SITE}/ebanx_notification.php